rch79/MS3-Calendar/README.md

 - Required Python dependencies were added to the "requirements.txt" file using the "pip freeze > requirements.txt" CLI command on Gitpod.
 This file is used by Heroku to install the dependencies used in the program

 ## Acknowledgements
-- Code Insitute staff and program materials - always very helpful
+- Thank you to the Code Institute staff - their guidance and materials are always top notch!
 - A huge thank you to my mentor Spence Barriball